celery/celery/docs/userguide/extending.rst

 You may notice that this does no longer happen at shutdown, this is because the ``stop`` and ``shutdown`` methods are called inside a *signal handler*, and it's not safe to use logging inside such a handler.
-Logging with the Python logging module isn't :term:`reentrant`, which means that you cannot interrupt the function and call it again later.
+Logging with the Python logging module isn't :term:`reentrant`: meaning you cannot interrupt the function then call it again later.
 It's important that the ``stop`` and ``shutdown`` methods you write is also :term:`reentrant`.